e-Spirit/javascript-content-api-library/README.md

 The configuration depends on which in which mode you want to run the FSXA-API.

-If you want to use the `remote` mode, you have to specify all authorization keys:
+If you want to use the `FSXARemoteApi`, you have to specify all authorization keys:

 ```typescript
 {